hakanotal/pdf2kg/README.md

 ## Overview

 PDF2KG provides a complete pipeline for converting PDF documents into knowledge graphs.
-It processes PDFs through multiple stages: filtering small PDFs, converting to markdown, generating a knowledge graph, post-processing, and visualization.
+It processes PDFs through multiple stages: filtering small PDFs, converting to markdown, translating non-English content to English, generating a knowledge graph, post-processing, and visualization.

 ## Installation